-In the case of grape vines grown out of grape pits without human intervention, the paternal pollen donor is not known a priori.
-Such spontaneously produced varieties, in contrast to the conscious new breed by humans with " openly bloomed "(" Open pollinated ", abbr."
-OP ").
-Fertilization ultimately results in a single berry of each individual flower.
-This means that a bunch of grapes with, for example, 150 berries could (theoretically) have 150 different fathers (the father being a foreign vine).
-Each berry of this grape would have the same mother in this case, but the grape 150 different fathers (pollen donors).
-The pollen may come from its own flower, from a flower from the same plant, from a flower of another crop of the same vine, from a neighboring vine of the same variety, or from vines of other varieties from neighboring vineyards.
+In vines grown from vine seeds without human intervention, the paternal pollen donor is not known a priori.
+Such spontaneously created varieties are different from the conscious ones new breed by people with " bloomed open "(English" open pollinated ", abbreviation" OP ").
+The fertilization ultimately results in a single berry from each individual flower.
+This means that a bunch of grapes with, for example, 150 berries could (purely theoretically) have 150 different fathers (although a father is a foreign vine).
+In this case, each berry of this grape would have the same mother, but the grape 150 different fathers (pollen donors).
+The pollen can come from its own flower, from a flower from the same plant, from a flower from another plant from the same vine, from a neighboring plant of the same variety, or from vines of other types from neighboring vineyards.

-Graphics: Taken from Bauer / Regner / Schildberger, viticulture,
+Graphics: taken from Bauer / Regner / Schildberger, viticulture,

 ISBN: 978-3-70402284-4, Cadmos Verlag GmbH